zajic/thesis/README.txt

-Note: Event registry API cannot be accessed from University of St Andrews network as it is considered a phishing website, for some reason!
+Note: Event registry API cannot be accessed from University of St Andrews network as it is considered a phishing website.

 ######################
 #